chec/commerce.js/docs/01_Products.md

 position: 1
 ---

 This section of the documentation goes through the core [products](#list-products) resource.
-Anytime we indicate **product catalog**, we are referring to entities that you would work with when developing your product listing or product detail pages.
+Any time we indicate **product catalog**, we are referring to entities that you would work with when developing your product listing or product detail pages.